-Lectures and actual field experience in the knowledge and use of methods and techniques of archaeology.
+Independent library and lab research focused on a current topic in archaeology.
 May be repeated for a total of six semester hours with different topics.

 4V70 Special Topics in Anthropology

 Prerequisite(s): ANT 1305 and consent of instructor.

 A reading-research project in selected areas of ethnology, archaeology, or physical anthropology.
 May be repeated for credit up to a total of six semester hours, provided topic is different.